 Upgradation to new technology needs to be accompanied by training and reskilling efforts to get employees at par with the pace of business that you envision for your organization.
 A digital readiness assessment for employees can be the first step toward evaluating their stance on digital technologies and devising a strategy that accounts for their learning agility.
 The digital transformation strategy needs to have a human-centric approach for maximum impact.

 Technology is making processes more efficient and streamlined.
 At the same time, technology is altering the roles of employees.
 Employees are no longer working in silos and constantly collaborating for knowledge sharing.

 Digital transformation is challenging business frameworks and touching every aspect of our personal and professional lives.
 With the changing technology, the workplace culture is also recasting itself.
 However, human beings are naturally averse to significant changes, which is a challenge.

-The newness of digital transformation needs a space where organizations, as well as employees, can take risks and embrace failure as a stepping stone to success.
-This culture of experimentation, of giving a safe space to take risks, is all part of the sea change.
-Organizations need to proactively instill a digital culture by starting in a small but significant way.
-Everyday tools that employees and organizations use to operate should be added to the digital readiness checklist as a first step to introduce technology as part of everyday work.
+The newness of digital transformation needs a space where organizations, and employees, can take risks and embrace failures as a stepping stone to success.
+This culture of experimentation, of giving a safe space to take risks, is all part of a sea change.
+Organizations need to proactively instill a digital culture by starting in a small but significant manner.
+Everyday tools that employees and organizations use to operate should be added to the digital readiness checklist as a first step to introduce technology as part of daily work.

 The right change can only be brought by the right people who lead the way.
 Digital-savvy leaders are catalysts for an organization in its digital transformation journey.
-Digital leaders don’t need to possess all the tricks of the digital trade, but in fact, need to be the voice of reason and promote digital readiness and agility for the overall growth of the business and its employees.
+Digital leaders don’t need to possess all the tricks of the digital trade.
+In fact, they need to be the voice of reason and promote digital readiness and agility for the overall growth of the business and its employees.